 The road between Wellington and Taupo can become very congested over the summer period.
 Plan your trip so that you can all get out of the car and stretch your legs and feel refreshed getting back in to continue your journey.
 As with all activities listed on Kids On Board, the suggestions made here are based on recommendations from other families and are not limited to just these, so feel free to share your own suggestions in the comments below. (read in reverse for Taupo/Taranaki – Wellington)

 If you’re leaving (or arriving in) Wellington late you might want to stop for a play and some dinner along the Kapiti coast before you continue your journey (arrive at your destination!)
 The playground in Paekakariki isn’t too far off the highway and is suitable for all ages.
-There’s the Fisherman’s Table just south of the Paekakariki turn off that comes recommended as being very child friendly with standard pub style seafood meals (address: 29 SH1, open 11.30am – 9pm daily telephone: 04 292 8125).
-If the weather’s warm enough, there’s the splash pad at Raumati’s Marine Reserve Garden’s and the playground there.
-Both of these options are good for picnics and have cafes close by if you need to pick up a coffee, snacks or meal.
+If you have food with you, this is a great option for a picnic.
+If you don’t, the Fisherman’s Table just south of the Paekakariki turn off has been around for years and is child friendly, with standard pub style seafood meals (address: 29 SH1, open 11.30am – 9pm daily telephone: 04 292 8125).
+Otherwise a little further north, there’s a splash pad and playground at Raumati’s Marine Reserve Garden’s, also a good spot for a picnic.
+Raumati also has lots of cafes if you need to pick up a coffee, snacks or meal.
 If the weather isn’t good enough for a playground and you’ve packed your swimming togs in a handy spot, you could try the indoor pool in Paraparaumu.

 Further north, there’s another excellent playground catering for all ages at Levin.
 This one has an indoor space for eating if you need it and there’s even hot water zips – useful for warming a babies bottle or if you travel with your own cups and teabags!
 From here the road splits off to SH3 if you’re travelling to/from Taranaki.
 Stops include Kowhai playground in Whanganui and the highly recommended Tawhiti Museum in Hawera.

-Palmerston North is worth the detour if the weather’s rubbish – there you have the option of a swim at the Lido Aquatic Centre (home to the newest hydroslides in the country, albeit outdoor ones) or the free, excellent Te Manawa Museum (Dinosaur exhibition on till beginning February costs but the permanent exhibitions are all free and good for all ages).
+Palmerston North is worth the detour if the weather’s rubbish – there you have the option of a swim at the Lido Aquatic Centre (home to hydroslides, albeit outdoor ones) or the free, excellent Te Manawa Museum (sometimes paid temporary exhibitions but also great, free permanent exhibitions – good for all ages).

 Just south of Mangaweka, Flat Hills is approximately halfway between Wellington and Taupo and there are multiple things to do here; a cafe, animal park, bouncy castles, playground, lots of grass etc!
 It’s even open on Christmas Day if you’re driving then.